 Book into the Butler Arms Hotel for a relaxing overnight stay.
 Over the years, famous celebrities have stayed here including Charlie, Mark Hamill, Catherine Zeta Jones, Michael Douglas and Walt Disney.

-Visit the Waterville Heritage Gallery at Waterville Craft Market for a look into the many heritage sites across the Ring of Kerry.
-From stone forts and geology to the flora, fauna, and local folklore, the Gallery guides visitors through life on the Skellig Coast.
+Visit the Waterville Heritage Gallery at the Skellig Gift Store for a look into the many heritage sites across the Ring of Kerry.
+From stone forts and geology to the flora, fauna and local folklore, the Gallery guides visitors through life on the Skellig Coast.

 Spend time by the sea at Ballinskelligs